 Stringent Emission Standards and Compliance

-High Development and Manufacturing Costs
+High Development and Production Costs

-Disruption from Electric Vehicle Adoption
+Disruption by Electric Vehicle Adoption

-Retrofitting Challenges for Existing Vehicles
+Retrofitting Challenges for Current Vehicles

 Consumer Perceptions and Acceptance